kustomzone/dnslive-cli/README.md

 ```

 ### Example of full commands to get up and going (assumes [Bob Wallet by Kyokan](https://github.com/kyokan/bob-wallet))
+#### Please note, the zonefile filename must be the same as your domain.
+So if your domain is 'jack' then call the zonefile 'jack'
 1. Set name resource records in Bob (Domain Manager -> Domain -> Records) to:
 ```
 NS ns1.dns.live.